Examination of the marketing claim of Sugar in the Raw and whether it is a whole, unprocessed sweetener retaining all the minerals of raw cane juice.

 In other words, nothing has been added, removed, or heated to a temperature that would change any of the inherent nutritional characteristics.

 Unfortunately, to food manufacturers, the definition of “raw” can be quite different.

-Another fake raw food at the store that is fooling a whole lot of people from the emails I’ve been getting is the Sugar in the Raw product also known as turbinado sugar or natural cane sugar.
+Another fake raw food at the store that is fooling a whole lot of people is “Sugar in the Raw”.
+It is also known as turbinado sugar or natural cane sugar.

-Doesn’t that mean that the product has been checked out and is legitimate in it’s labeling claims?
+Doesn’t that mean that the Sugar in the Raw product is legitimate and to be trusted in its labeling claims?

 Apparently not.
-Here’s what the manufacturer of Sugar in the Raw has to say about it’s product:
+Here’s what the manufacturer of Sugar in the Raw has to say about its product:

 Enjoy sweet moments naturally with Sugar In The Raw®, our all-natural Turbinado sugar grown in the tropics.
 The hearty, golden crystals are never bleached, so they keep the rich flavor and color of their natural molasses.
 So go on, stir it in or sprinkle it on.
 Bake and cook with it too.
 Whatever you do, just do it naturally with Sugar In The Raw®.